seanpmaxwell/Trool/README.md

 **Decision Tables:**

-- All decision-tables must start with a cell containing the text `Table: "factName"`.
+- All decision-tables must start with a cell containing the text `Table: "Fact Name"`.
 A table without a fact name or with a fact name that does not exist on the facts container object, will throw an error.
 If you create 2 tables that have the same fact-name, the second table will overwrite all the changes from the first.